peter-smallidge/slash-wall-vegetation/README.md

 ** 7. The df that processes the raw regeneration data, from the first growing season is "slash_veg_complete.Rmd"
-    This same df processes the plot data from 2019 - 2023, but misses some variable
+    This same df processes the plot data from 2019 - 2023, but misses some variable (I need to be deliberate by annotating my code!)

 8. The df "plot_data_analysis_2025.Rmd merges the two "plot" databases."